Ultimaker/cura-build-environment/README.md

 - python-utils
 - Numpy-STL
 - Subversion (To fetch some sources)
+- Mercurial aka "hg" (Needed for Python build - the build scripts are calling it..)

 In addition, there is an option "INCLUDE_DEVEL", which, when set to ON, will also download and install a set of development tools.
 The following projects